Hom-Lie algebra structures on quadratic Lie algebras and twisted invariant Killing-like forms defined on them: Hom-Lie algebras defined on

 Therefore $(\g_0,\mu_0,\alpha_0)$ is a Hom-Lie algebra.
-Clearly, $\alpha_0=T:\g_0 \to \g_0$ as defined in {\bf Lemma \ref{lema 2}}.
 Now, let $B_0$ be the given invariant metric for the Lie algebra $\g_0$ and let $B$ be the invariant metric on the Lie algebra $\g$.
-It follows from {\bf Lemma \ref{lema 2}} that $\alpha_0=T$ is a $B_0$-symmetric map.
-On the other hand, we may use the invariance of $B$ with respect to the Lie bracket $[\,\cdot\,,\,\cdot\,]$ defined in \eqref{tc1} and {\bf Lemma \ref{lema 1}.(ii)}, to deduce that,
+Since $\alpha_0$ is $B_0$-symmetric, we may use the invariance of $B$ with respect to the Lie bracket $[\,\cdot\,,\,\cdot\,]$ defined in \eqref{tc1} and {\bf Lemma \ref{lema 1}.(ii)}, to deduce that,

 thus proving {\bf (ii)}.